Bola Tinubu: Cabinet and appointments

+Culture

 On 29 May 2024, Tinubu signed into law an act readopting Nigeria, We Hail Thee, which was the country's national anthem from 1960 to 1978, as its national anthem, replacing Arise, O Compatriots.
 Tinubu declared a state of emergency in Rivers State removing the governor and replacing him with an appointed administrator.
 The moved was widely criticized as being grotesquely unconstitutional.

+Coup plot

-In late September 2025, a coup plot against the Tinubu administration which was uncovered by Nigerian intelligence and security services was reported by Sahara Reporters.
-Independence Day military parade scheduled for 1 October 2025 was cancelled, sixteen military officers were arrested by the Defence Intelligence Agency.
+In late September 2025, a coup plot against the Tinubu administration which was uncovered by Nigerian military intelligence and leaked by Sahara Reporters.
+Independence Day military parade scheduled for 1 October 2025 was cancelled, sixteen military officers were arrested by the Defence Intelligence Agency including a brigadier general, colonel, four lieutenant colonels, five majors, two captains, a naval lieutenant commander and an air force squadron leader.
 Initial reports of the plot were denied by the military who downplayed the arrests as disciplinary in nature.
-The plot allegedly involved officers of northerner extraction led by a popular lieutenant colonel attached to the office of the national security adviser with alleged financial support from former governor and petroleum minister Timipre Slyva.
-The plotters planned to violently overthrow the federal government on 25 October by assassinating the President and several high-ranking government officials then seizing power for themselves through a military government.
+The plot allegedly involved officers of northerner extraction masterminded by Colonel Mohammed Ma'aji, and included an officer attached to the office of the national security adviser with alleged financial support from former governor and petroleum minister Timipre Slyva.
+The plotters planned to violently overthrow the federal government on 25 October by assassinating the President and several high-ranking government officials.
 Tinubu replaced the military service chiefs on 18 October, with General Olufemi Oluyede promoted to chief of defence staff and investigations are still ongoing.

+Civil conflict

+US strikes

 In early November 2025, U.S. President Donald Trump ordered the United States military to prepare for military action in Nigeria.
-Trump cited the violent killings of Christians and alleged violations of religious freedom as the reason for designating Nigeria as a “country of particular concern” for failure to address violent communal and religious conflicts in the country by Islamist insurgents, bandits, extremists and herder-farmer clashes.
+Trump cited the alleged violent killings of Christians and alleged violations of religious freedom as the reason for designating Nigeria as a “country of particular concern” for failure to address violent communal and religious conflicts in the country by Islamist insurgents, bandits, extremists and herder-farmer clashes.
 President Tinubu rejected Trump's accusation and spoke of the Nigerian government's efforts to protect its citizens regardless of religion.

+On 25 December 2025, at the request of Tinubu's administration the United States carried out a strike against the Islamic State in northwest Nigeria.
+U.S. President Donald Trump, claimed the U.S. struck in order to protect Christians from perceived religious violence in northern Nigeria, the U.S. strike is the first foreign military intervention in post-independence Nigeria.

+Foreign policy

+Tinubu embarked on his first foreign visit as Nigerian president to Paris on 21 June to attend a global financial summit held at Palais Brongniart from 22 to 24 June.
+He left Paris for London on a "private visit" where he met with his predecessor Muhammadu Buhari.